 The Governance Committee is responsible for identifying and recommending individuals as nominees to serve on the Board, reviewing and recommending Board policies and governance practices and appraising the performance of the Board, managing risks associated with the independence of the Board, potential conflicts of interest and overall corporate governance, and performing the other duties set forth in the Governance Committee Charter.
 All of the Governance Committee members are independent as defined in NASDAQ Rule 5605.
-The Corporate Governance Committee held five meetings during 2012.
+The Corporate Governance Committee held five meetings during 2013, one of which was a telephone meeting.